wmuldergov/nginxtest/monitoringStack/README.md

 1. Fix the bug with loki security context
 1. See how well the system works under load
 1. Try running multiple pods at once
+1. Figure out how to handle large log files, will need to delete the logs somehow.
+Might be best to investigate using something like promtrail with syslog so logs aren't actually stored in the pod itself.

+### goaccess notes
+1. Need to use kill 1 command in the goaccess terminal to get it to regenerate
+1. From command line run something like: `oc cp image-caching-5f476f49c5-gqmgs:/logs/index.html goaccess.html` to pull the html file to your desktop for review.